Push01/ScanEventExercise/README.md

 ScanEventExercise

+#Description:

+ScanEventExercise is worker application that consumes a scan event API and records the last event made against a parcel and any pickup or delivery times

 #Assumptions:

 - Scan Event API endpoint returns the event data from json file from ( \\Data\\scanevents.json).
 For testing purpose I have added 3 events in scanevents.json